vshpotter/microsoft-365-docs/copilot/manage-public-web-access.md

 If the IT admin turns off web search, the **Web content** toggle can longer be used and there isn’t a way for users to turn web search back on.
 For example, even if a Microsoft 365 Copilot user has turned on the **Web content** toggle, they still won’t be able to use web search.

 If the IT admin doesn’t configure the **Allow web search in Copilot** policy, web search will be available to users in both Microsoft 365 Copilot and Microsoft Copilot, unless the IT admin has set the **Allow the use of additional optional connected experiences in Office** policy to **Disabled**.
 But turning off optional connected experiences restricts Microsoft Copilot, Microsoft 365 Copilot, and multiple experiences across Microsoft 365.

+> [!NOTE]
+> For Government Community Cloud (GCC) customers: If the IT admin doesn’t configure the **Allow web search in Copilot** policy, web search will be turned off by default, regardless of how the **Allow the use of additional optional connected experiences in Office** policy is configured.

 ### Web content toggle for users (only for Microsoft 365 Copilot)